Dynamics365/dynamics365.github.io/about.md

 - Has passion in some stupid thing

 You can find him at {% include icon-github.html username=site.github_username %}, {% include icon-twitter.html username=site.twitter_username %}
-and please do not forget to check my Dynamics community profile https://community.dynamics.com/members/luan-nguyen
+and please do not forget to check [my Dynamics community profile.](https://community.dynamics.com/members/luan-nguyen)